Article Purpose

 return resultBitmap; }

-The next step involves iterating through the byte buffer of colour components.
+The next step involves iterating through the buffer of colour components.
 Notice how each iteration modifies an entire pixel by iterating by 4.
 The formula being implemented can be expressed as:

 R = R1 * RS